zongxili/cpsc330-2025S1/syllabus.md

 The general seats available in this class usually fill up very quickly.
 Once the general seats are taken, the only way to register for the course is to sign up for the waiting list.
 For questions about the waiting list policies, see [here](https://www.cs.ubc.ca/students/undergrad/courses/waitlists).
 You should sign up for the waiting list even if it is long; a lot of students tend to drop courses.
 Signing up for the waiting list also makes it more likely that we will open up extra sessions, expand class sizes, or offer additional courses on these topics.
 The instructors have no control over the situation and I cannot help you bypass the waiting list.

-**Because all course material is available to all students, including those on the waitlist, throught this repository, all students are expected to complete all the assignments by the assigned deadline, independently on the date on which they joined the course.** The course moves at a fast pace and the first weeks cover fundamental concepts that will serve you for the entire semester - you do not want to miss them or find yourself racing to catch up.
+**Because all course material is available to all students, including those on the waitlist, through this repository, all students are expected to complete all the assignments by the assigned deadline, independently on the date on which they joined the course.** The course moves at a fast pace and the first weeks cover fundamental concepts that will serve you for the entire semester - you do not want to miss them or find yourself racing to catch up.

 **Prerequisites**: The official prerequisites can be found [here](https://courses.students.ubc.ca/cs/courseschedule?tname=subj-course&course=330&campuscd=UBC&dept=CPSC&pname=subjarea).
 If you do not meet the prerequisites, see [here](https://www.cs.ubc.ca/students/undergrad/courses-deadlines/prerequisites) and [here](https://www.cs.ubc.ca/students/undergrad/courses-deadlines/rules-about-cpsc-appeals-undergraduate-students).
 We were told that students should not visit the front desk in the CS main office about prerequisite issues, because the folks at the front desk do not have the authority to resolve prerequisite issues.